Mobile browser: History

 Multiple companies offered browsers for the Palm OS platform.
 The first HTML browser for Palm OS 1.0 was HandWeb by Smartcode software, released in 1997.
 HandWeb included its own TCP/IP stack, and Smartcode was acquired by Palm in 1999.
 Mobile browsers for the Palm OS platform multiplied after the release of Palm OS 2.0, which included a TCP/IP stack.
 A freeware (although later shareware) browser for the Palm OS was Palmscape, written in 1998 by Kazuho Oku in Japan, who went on to found Ilinx.
-Still in limited use as late as 2003.
+It was still in limited use as late as 2003.
 Qualcomm also developed the Eudora Web browser, and launched it with the Palm OS based QCP smartphone.
-ProxiWeb was a proxy-based Web browsing solution, developed by Ian Goldberg and others at the University of California Berkeley and later acquired by PumaTech.
+ProxiWeb was a proxy-based Web browsing solution, developed by Ian Goldberg and others at the University of California, Berkeley and later acquired by PumaTech.

 Released in 2001, Mobile Explorer 3.0 added iMode compatibility (cHTML) plus numerous proprietary schemes.
 By imaginatively combining these proprietary schemes with WAP protocols, MME3.0 implemented OTA database synchronisation, push email, push information clients (not unlike a 'Today Screen') and PIM functionality.
 The cancelled Sony Ericsson CMD-Z700 was to feature heavy integration with MME3.0.
 Although Mobile Explorer was ahead of its time in the mobile phone space, development was stopped in 2002.

 Also in 2002, Palm, Inc. offered Web Pro on Tungsten PDAs based upon a Novarra browser.
-PalmSource offered a competing Web browser based on Access Netfront.
+PalmSource offered a competing Web browser based on Access NetFront.

-Opera Software pioneered with its Small Screen Rendering (SSR) and Medium Screen Rendering (MSR) technology.
+Opera software pioneered with its Small Screen Rendering and Medium Screen Rendering technology.
 The Opera web browser is able to reformat regular web pages for optimal fit on small screens and medium-sized (PDA) screens.
-It was also the first widely available mobile browser to support Ajax and the first mobile browser to pass ACID2 test.
+It was also the first widely available mobile browser to support Ajax and the first mobile browser to pass the Acid2 test.

 Distinct from a mobile browser is a web-based emulator, which uses a "Virtual Handset" to display WAP pages on a computer screen, implemented either in Java or as an HTML transcoder.